almereyda/awesome-starred/README.md

 - [drschwabe/couch-party](https://github.com/drschwabe/couch-party) - A set of functions for building Couch/PouchDB driven multi-user apps
 - [strongloop/node-foreman](https://github.com/strongloop/node-foreman) - A Node.js Version of Foreman
 - [scripting/myWordEditor](https://github.com/scripting/myWordEditor) - A simple silo-free blogging tool that creates beautiful essay pages.
 - [scripting/pagePark](https://github.com/scripting/pagePark) - I wrote this simple Node.js folder-based HTTP server that serves static and dynamic pages for domains I've bought but not yet used.
+Then I kept going...
 - [scripting/nodeStorage](https://github.com/scripting/nodeStorage) - A simple storage system based on Twitter identity implemented in Node.js.
 - [calvinmetcalf/leaflet-ajax](https://github.com/calvinmetcalf/leaflet-ajax) - plugin for leaflet for ajax
 - [ROGUE-JCTD/MapLoom](https://github.com/ROGUE-JCTD/MapLoom) - MapLoom is a web mapping client based on OpenLayers 3.
 It provides full-featured editing capabilities for data stores in GeoServer - including PostGIS and GeoGig.
 For GeoGig layers, it lets you view history, and sync with other GeoGig repositories